Imperial Wharf railway station

 Imperial Wharf is an interchange station between National Rail services and the Mildmay line of the London Overground, located in Sands End in West London.
 Opened on 27 September 2009, the station is located on the West London line in between and stations.
 The station is managed by London Overground.
 Chelsea Harbour Pier is located 250 m away, providing interchange with Thames Clippers boat services.

 The station is located where the existing railway line passes over Townmead Road in Sands End.
-Its name is taken from the adjacent residential development of a brownfield site, which has been redeveloped into a luxury 1,800 apartment riverside complex by property developers St George since 2004.
-A further application for 1,500 residential units including a 37-storey tower was submitted to Hammersmith & Fulham Council in early 2009.
+Its name is taken from the adjacent residential development of a brownfield site, which has been redeveloped into a luxury 1,800 apartment riverside complex by property developer St George since 2004.
+A further planning application for 1,500 residential units including a 37-storey tower was submitted to Hammersmith & Fulham Council in early 2009.
 The station is also adjacent to Chelsea Harbour, and was known by this name during early stages of development.